-What is this?
+What is tandem nursing?
 It's where you nurse more than one child at the same time.
-People call it "tandem nursing" or even "sibling sharing."
+It's also called tandeming and "sibling sharing."
 Some say if you nurse 3 or more, it's "triandem nursing."

 Parents of multiples might take this for granted, of course.
 But what about parents of different-aged siblings?
 Many are realizing they do not need to bump the first sibling out of the way for the new arrival.
 Tandem nursing can make the transition easier on mama and the children.
 It can also strengthen the sibling bond.

 So I kept doing what we had been doing up to that point: nursing on cue, day and night.
 By the 3rd trimester, my supply had visibly dropped and it was a little sensitive to nurse.
-She moved onto more solid foods in her diet and began to sleep mostly through the night.
+She moved onto more solid foods in her diet and began to sleep mostly through the night, but continued to nurse several times daily.

 After my son was born, she was absolutely amazed at the new milk.
 And I was grateful for an experienced, efficient toddler during the engorgement period!
 But the most precious part of it all was watching my two children love and accept each other while nursing.